 Quick Answer

-The official English site sells shrines as a place to take on formidable bosses, and that is the right way to read the mode.
-Shrines are where your launch build gets asked a harder question than normal story rooms.
-They are also not purely solo by design, because the official site separately says co-op helps with difficult bosses and shrine floors.
-So the clean launch-week rule is: enter shrines once story has stabilized the account, bring one carry you already trust, and use co-op if the shrine question is really a boss-execution problem.
+Read shrines as the first serious boss-pressure check.
+They ask a harder question than normal story rooms: can your main carry survive, deal useful damage, and finish the run without wasting a limited attempt?
+The clean launch-week rule is: enter shrines once story has stabilized the account, bring one carry you already trust, and use co-op if the shrine question is really a boss-execution problem.

 What Shrines Are Best Used For